ICJ to review Israeli occupation of Palestinian territories – DW – 02/19/2024

 ICJ to review Israeli occupation of Palestinian territoriesFebruary 19, 2024

-The UN's top court, the International Court of Justice (ICJ), opens a week of hearings on the legal consequences of Israel's occupation of Palestinian territories on Monday.
+The UN's top court, the International Court of Justice (ICJ), on Monday opened a week of hearings on the legal consequences of Israel's occupation of Palestinian territories.

 The advisory opinion will not be legally binding.